konradjk/loftee/README.md

 - PHYLOCSF_UNLIKELY_ORF
 The LoF falls in an exon that exhibits a pattern of conservation typical of a protein-coding exon, but the reading frame is likely offset.

-- PHYLOCSF_TOO_SHORT
+- NON\_CAN_SPLICE
-The LoF falls in an exon that was too short to determine conservation status.
+The LoF is a splice variant that falls in a non-canonical splice site (not GT..AG).

 Special thanks to Monkol Lek for the initial implementation of the software and developing many of these filters.